-Services provided by the USAPHC’s IH Equipment Lab include:
+Services provided by the APHC’s IH Equipment Lab include:

 Based on customers’ needs, they can provide equipment recommendations.

 Equipment is maintained in a high state of readiness for timely use.

 The IH Lab loans equipment to Medical Command installations, which have first priority, and to other DoD customers on a first-come/first-serve basis.